 The Collection Fund is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
 The statement shows the transactions of this council in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and nondomestic rates.
 Respective shares of Balance Sheet items are consolidated into the accounts of billing and precepting authorities.

 Collection fund income has been impacted significantly by the Covid-19 pandemic, which is reflected in the deficit figures shown in the statement on the preceding page.

-As part of the government's support package to businesses in response to the Covid-19 pandemic, 100% business rates relief was granted to retail, hospitality, leisure businesses and nurseries for 2020/21.
-The government has reimbursed the council for business rates income lost as a result of the expanded reliefs, through grants amounting to \pounds 27.9m, of which \pounds 12.3m will be retained by Maidstone.
+As part of the government's support package to businesses in response to the Covid-19 pandemic, business rates relief was granted to retail, hospitality, leisure businesses for 2021/22.
+100% relief was award for the first quarter of 2021/22 followed by 66% for the remaining 3 quarters of the year.
+The government has reimbursed the council for business rates income lost as a result of the expanded reliefs, through grants amounting to £23.5m, of which £9.4m will be retained by Maidstone.
 However, as required under statute, these grants are credited to the general fund, leaving a significant deficit on the collection fund from the reduction in amounts collected from ratepayers.
 This deficit will be repaid from the general fund and by preceptors over the coming years.

-Collection rates for Council Tax have been impacted by the Covid-19 pandemic as measures to pursue non-payment were put on hold at the end of March.
-Therefore telephone chasing and additional reminder letters which would normally have taken place over the first quarter of the year were suspended and are likely to have adversely impacted on the overall in-year collection rate.
-Furthermore, the council has observed a 13.6% increase in its Local Council Tax Support caseload since pre-Covid-19 budget expectations were set for 2020/21.
+Collection rates for Council Tax have been impacted by the Covid-19 pandemic as measures to pursue non-payment were put on hold during 2020/21.
+Court dates for the issuing of summonses and liability orders only restarted in August 2021, this is likely to have adversely impacted on the overall in-year collection rate.
+Furthermore, the council has observed a 3% increase in its Local Council Tax Support caseload since the budget expectations were set for 2021/22.